 R-8.5.4/1: The H.248 WEBRTC gateway is required to support transparent forwarding of T.140 protocol data units (according to [ITU-T T.140]), independent of the underlying (WebRTC specific or legacy) transport (protocol stack).
 This includes interworking between WebRTC clients or a WebRTC and non-WebRTC client.

+{Editor's note (2015-06): see also ongoing discussions on this aspect (capture in Appendix L6.}

 R-8.5.4/2: The H.248 WEBRTC gateway is required to support the underlying transport relay function in interworking between "SCTP/DTLS/UDP" to "RTP/UDP" for T.140 traffic.

 [End Proposed Correction]